This sugar-free and Keto friendly lemon curd has great sweet and tangy flavor that's just as good as the traditional version, without all the carbs.

 They absolutely are!
 In fact, lemons are recommended on Keto because of their many health benefits.
 Where you typically avoid a lot of citrus fruit on Keto, lemons are the exception.

-They’re low in sugar, a great source of Vitamin C and contain antioxidants that promote healthy digestion and aid in fluid retention.
+Lemons are naturally low in sugar, a great source of Vitamin C and contain antioxidants that promote healthy digestion and aid in fluid retention.
 There’re many other great health benefits discussed in this article on Healthline.

 Can I Freeze Lemon Curd?